 The Coach House offers classic cuisine and was awarded two AA Rosettes in 2016 and Gold for Restaurant of the Year in the South West Tourism Awards 2016 for the second year running.
 Set in the grounds of the Kentisbury Grange Hotel, the Coach House is open all year round for lunch, dinner and afternoon tea.
 EX31 $NL Tel: 01271 882295

 A little gem of a beach cafe situated right on the front in the picturesque harbour at Watermouth between Ilfracombe and Combe Martin.
 A quirky idea of creating a cafe in a boat!
 Fabulous location with outside seating area or covered gazebo, or inside the boat if not too many people.
 Stunning views of the harbour and great food.
 Serving teas, coffees and cakes and light lunches.
-Great if you are walking the coast path.
+Great if you are walking the coast path with your four legged friend.
 EX34 9SJ Tel: 07846 496069

 Since 1969 Squires award winning Fish and Chip restaurant in Braunton, prides itself on doing the classic British dish of fish and chips proud.
 Considered by many to be the No 1 premier fish restaurant in North Devon, Squires have received many accolades, awards and reviews not to mention the odd visit from Rick Stein and Damien Hirst.
 EX33 2JL Tel: 01271 815533

 We are very lucky to have two great fish and chips shops in Combe Martin.
 The Black & White serves traditional seaside fish & chips to take away.
 They offer good size portions at reasonable prices with some fish like Plaice cooked to order.
 They receive 5* reviews on Trip Advisor.
 Situated down near the seafront opposite the Outdoor shop.
 Grab a take away and sit on the beach and watch the sunset!
 EX34 0DQ Tel: 01271 883548